paulcook/vagrant-puppet-rails/puppet/modules/apache/README.md

 * `apache::listen`: Based on the title, controls which ports Apache binds to for listening.
 Adds [Listen](http://httpd.apache.org/docs/current/bind.html) directives to ports.conf in the Apache HTTPD configuration directory.
 Titles take the form '<port>', '<ipv4>:<port>', or '<ipv6>:<port>'.
 * `apache::mod`: Used to enable arbitrary Apache HTTPD modules for which there is no specific `apache::mod::[name]` class.
 * `apache::namevirtualhost`: Enables name-based hosting of a virtual host.
 Adds all [NameVirtualHost](http://httpd.apache.org/docs/current/vhosts/name-based.html) directives to the `ports.conf` file in the Apache HTTPD configuration directory.
 Titles take the form '\*', '*:<port>', '\_default_:<port>, '<ip>', or '<ip>:<port>'.
 * `apache::vhost`: Allows specialized configurations for virtual hosts that have requirements outside the defaults.

 ####Private Defined Types

 * `apache::peruser::multiplexer`: Enables the [Peruser](http://www.freebsd.org/cgi/url.cgi?ports/www/apache22-peruser-mpm/pkg-descr) module for FreeBSD only.
 * `apache::peruser::processor`: Enables the [Peruser](http://www.freebsd.org/cgi/url.cgi?ports/www/apache22-peruser-mpm/pkg-descr) module for FreeBSD only.
+* `apache::security::file_link`: Links the activated_rules from apache::mod::security to the respective CRS rules on disk.

 ###Templates